 While most oriole and woodpecker species will eagerly feast on jelly wherever and whenever it is offered, many other backyard visitors may also sample the treat.
 Birds that have been noted eating jelly include:

 Any bird that has a partially frugivorous diet is likely to sample jelly, and backyard birders may be surprised at what different birds they can attract if they offer this treat at a feeding station.
-Furthermore, lizards, butterflies and other sweet-loving wildlife may also stop by for a taste.
+Furthermore, lizards, butterflies, and other sweet-loving wildlife may also stop by for a taste.

-How to Feed Jelly
+How to Feed Jelly to Birds

-Like any kitchen scraps, jelly should be fed to birds in small amounts as a treat.
-Small dishes are safest for feeding jelly, since enthusiastic birds might land in larger dishes and inadvertently coat their feathers with the sweet, sticky mess, impeding their flight abilities and making them vulnerable to predators.
+Like any kitchen scraps, jelly should be fed to birds in small amounts as a rare treat.
+Small dishes are safest for feeding jelly since enthusiastic birds might land in larger dishes and inadvertently coat their feathers with the sweet, sticky mess, impeding their flight abilities and making them vulnerable to predators.
 Many wild bird stores offer a range of specialized jelly feeders that include small dishes or can accommodate a whole jelly jar so birds can help themselves a bit at a time.
-For an easy feeder, birders can offer jelly in half an orange rind or in the lid from an empty jar.
+For an easy feeder, birders can offer jelly in half an orange rind or the lid from an empty jar.

-The birds that eat jelly are generally migratory, and jelly is best offered during migration, when birds need rich energy sources to refuel along their migratory routes.
+The birds that eat jelly are generally migratory, and jelly is best offered during migration when birds need rich energy sources to refuel along their migratory routes.
 Jelly can also be a great option during cold spells when birds need to reenergize quickly, and the sugar in jelly is a superb choice to help them do just that.
-During the heat of summer, however, it is best to minimize jelly offerings so chicks are fed healthier, higher protein foods for strong growth.
-Jelly can also ferment in the summer heat, and should be placed in cooler, shaded areas to keep it fresh as long as possible.
+During the heat of summer, however, it is best to minimize jelly offerings so chicks are fed healthier, higher-protein foods for strong growth.
+Jelly can also ferment in the summer heat and should be placed in cooler, shaded areas to keep it fresh as long as possible.
 Because jelly can attract insects, smaller quantities can keep feeding areas cleaner, and backyard birders should never use insecticides or pesticides around feeders.

-Make Your Own Bird Jelly
+Make Bird Jelly

 Jelly is a popular food to offer summer birds, and so long as it is offered in moderation, it can be a great treat to attract a wide range of colorful birds to the backyard feeding station.
-Whether offering crushed grapes, a homemade jelly recipe or easy jelly from the grocery store, birders can feed birds jelly easily and enjoy the sweetness of birds in their backyard.
+Whether offering crushed grapes, a homemade jelly recipe, or easy jelly from the grocery store, birders can feed birds jelly easily and enjoy the sweetness of birds in their yard.